harvzor/umbraco-helper-extension/readme.md

 If you just want to say thanks, please Tweet about the extension - seeing that my work has improved the productivity of someone else makes my day a little bit brighter.
 If it's helped you, then some publicity might even mean that it can help someone else too.

+## Developing

+I strong recommend using the `web-ext` node based application to help with developing with Firefox.
+You can read about using it [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Getting_started_with_web-ext).

+Once installed (`npm install --global web-ext`), you can run it in the root of this repo (`web-ext run`).
+This will then launch Firefox so you can develop with automatic reloading of the package every time you make a change.

 ## Roadmap

 - public Firefox release